 Nest is a scalable framework for building server-side applications.
 It is authored in TypeScript and relies on the Express framework.
-It leans heavily on modern language features such as async/await and decorators to reduce cruft and place the focus cleanly on route-handling business logic.

 At the recent TSConf, SitePen engineer Sarah Higley delivered a talk titled Escape the Office: Designing Interfaces for Other Developers.
 The moment you step into any large project or open source venture you must accept that code you write gets used in ways you did not originally intend.

 WebAssembly is an emerging standard for a low-level assembly-like language in a compact binary format that runs with near-native performance, and is available as a compilation target for a variety of languages.